AnshKetchum/leadgen/README.md

 ## 📝 Customized Outreach

-Once you've spotted your prey, Riptide helps you craft the perfect message.
+Once you've spotted your sea spot, Riptide helps you craft the perfect message.
 Use the personalized data to tailor your outreach, ensuring your missive lands with the force of a tidal wave, leaving a lasting impression.

 ## 📄 Automatic Job Applications